Color Monster Craft for Kids: Teach Emotional Intelligence with a Colorful Twist

 And if you don’t have paint sticks, check out how you could do this project using a glue watercolor resist technique.
 We haven’t tried it yet, but a monster drawing in glue with paint could be really cool!

-This color monster art project is a great first step to starting to talk about feelings with children.
-You can also visit Harvard University’s Center on the Developing Child or The Collaborative for Academic, Social, and Emotional Learning for more ideas.
+This color monster art project is a great first step in talking about feelings with children.
+Get more ideas at Harvard University’s Center on the Developing Child or The Collaborative for Academic, Social, and Emotional Learning for more ideas.

 If your children loved making this color monster drawing, you could consider exploring this topic further.
 Some suggestions include: writing a storybook adventure about their color monster or setting up a monster art gallery where kids can talk about their feelings and artworks.